 I add, jokingly I can attest, that I had a bullet-proof vest in my baggage “ready for Jordan” which, on this occasion, was my final destination.

 However, it was not that somewhat adventurous trip that I was reminded of on first finding this postcard.

 At that time, plentiful overseas travel was one of the perks of my job as a reporter and feature writer on Travel Trade Gazette, a publication that owners and staff alike proudly proclaimed as the world’s first weekly publication for the travel industry.

-We reported on the politics, finances, management and products of this rapidly expanding industry business.
+We reported on the politics, finances, management and products of this rapidly expanding industry.
 Not merely from a UK aspect, but globally.

 The world was ours to investigate and explore, not from the view of the holidaymaker but from that of those who created the products.

 New hotels had to be inspected, resorts checked out, marketing plans examined, each new air route flown.
 There were tourism chiefs to be interviewed and international conferences to be attended and reported on.
-The world, as the saying goes, was our oyster.
+The world was indeed our oyster.

 And a very tasty mollusc it proved to be for a bunch of young journalists, most of them yet to see their thirtieth birthday.